MicrosoftDocs/power-automate-docs/articles/email-triggers.md

      ![save flow](./media/email-triggers/email-triggers-7.png)

-Test the flow by sending an email that gets routed to the folder you selected earlier in this walk-through.
+Test the flow by sending an email that gets routed to the folder you selected earlier in this walkthrough.